clowder-framework/clowder2/docs/docs/devs/dataset-versioning.md

 ### 1. New Collections

-We refer to the original dataset as the current working dataset.
+We refer to the original dataset as the latest dataset.
 Additionally, we introduce new collections to store the released dataset information.
 The new collections include:

 - **datasets_freeze**: Released dataset documents will be copied over to store released dataset information.